DanielKharitonov/GBI_Git_Instruction/instruction_git.md

-# Instruction for working with git program
+# Instruction git

-_**Git** - is system for monitoring versions file._
+_**Git** - is system for monitoring file versions._
 Program saves every change with comment.
 She saves difference.
-When you want to open version file, program loads source file and adds into the file change the version.
+When you want to open file version, program loads source file and adds into the file change the version.

 ## Repository

-*It is file versions storage (file changes).*
+*It is file versions (file changes) storage.*

-Enter comand to create new repository  into the present folder:
+Enter command to create new repository into the present folder:

     git init

-Enter comand to check status repository:
+Enter command to see status repository:

     git status

 ## Adding change to tracking

-Enter comand to index the change:
+Enter command to index a change:

     git add <fale_name>

-This means, you want add the change to next commit
+This means, you want add a change to next commit

 ## Commit change

-Enter comand to commit the chenge:
+Enter command to commit a chenge:

     git commit

-*When text editor (installed by default) will open enter comment to change and exit from text editor*
+*When text editor (installed by default) will open, enter comment to change and exit from text editor*

 If you want to enter comment in terminal, enter command:

     git commit -m "you comment"

-If you want to index the change (execute command git add) and to commit the chenge, enter comand:
+If you want to index all changes (execute command git add) and to commit the chenge, enter command:

     git commit -a

-*When text editor (installed by default) will open enter comment to change and exit from text editor*
+*When text editor (installed by default) will open, enter comment to change and exit from text editor*

-If you want to index the change (execute command git add), to commit the chenge and to enter comment in terminal, enter comand:
+If you want to index all changes (execute command git add), to commit the chenge and to enter comment in terminal, enter command:

     git commit -am "you comment"

 ## Log commits (changelog)

-Enter comand to show log commits present branch with full info about author, date, message:
+Enter command to show log commits present branch with full info (author, date, message):

     git log

-If you want see shortlog commits present branch, enter comand:
+If you want see shortlog commits present branch, enter command:

     git log --oneline

-If you want see log commits all branches with full info about author, date, message, enter comand:
+If you want see log commits all branches with full info (author, date, message, enter command):

     git log --all

-If you want see shortlog commits all branches, enter comand:
+If you want see shortlog commits all branches, enter command:

     git log --oneline --all

 ## Moving through commits and branches

-Enter comand to move to commit with index "hash":
+Enter command to move to commit with index "hash":

     git checkout <hash>

-*After comand you will see your file change with index "hash"*
+*After command you will see your file change with index "hash"*

-Enter comand for return:
+Enter command for return:

     git checkout <name main branch>

-Or enter comand with index next commit what you want see
+Or enter command with index next commit, what you want see.